About Ujjayi

 MA.
 Res/Human Rights

-Trained in Hatha Yoga and initiated into a linage of Kriya Yoga, Sarah has also practised extensively in Vinyasa, Ashtanga, Bikram, Yin, Bakhti, Hridraya (to name a few styles) and studied the history and philosophy of yoga, at schools across Australian, India, Indonesia, Thailand, Mexico and Nicaragua.
+Sarah is a Somatic Experiencing Practitioner, and is also Trained in Hatha Yoga and initiated into a linage of Kriya Yoga.
+She has also practised extensively in Vinyasa, Ashtanga, Bikram, Yin, Bakhti, Hridraya (to name a few styles) and studied the history and philosophy of yoga, at schools across Australian, India, Indonesia, Thailand, Mexico and Nicaragua.
 Sarah hopes to bring the best of 20 years of yoga experience to Ujjayi and share her knowledge of what really works to help her student develop an authentic connection with their yoga practice.

-As a trauma specialist, Sarah has developed various projects and programs to empower those in our community who have been impacted by trauma and has developed and delivered training for professionals in appropriate trauma informed care.
+Working in the area of understanding and healing trauma for the pat 10 years, Sarah has developed various projects and programs to empower those in our community who have been impacted by trauma and has developed and delivered training for professionals in appropriate trauma informed care.
 She now delivers specialised trauma informed yoga and somatic, body-based therapies that aim to heal trauma, empower and create authenticity.
+Her work in understanding and healing trauma is informed by clinical discoveries and best practice in western medicines, and the ancient wisdom and knowledge of the body yoga has passed down through the ages.

 Qualifications and Training